urbandroid-team/dont-kill-my-app/about.md

-To squeeze a little extra battery out of your phone, Android OEMs with highest crap score below break apps and make your phone less capable.
+To squeeze a little extra battery out of your phone, Android OEMs with highest negative score below break apps and make your phone less capable.
 [Read more](/problem)"

 ---